- Our Hospital

 Claremont Clinics: Thursday evenings/Friday & Saturday mornings

+What is HPV and why is my smear test abnormal?
 HPV is the virus that causes smear abnormalities.
-Approximately three quarters of the population will get a HPV infection at some point and most of these are short lived with no effects.
-Women who develop smear problems have persistent HPV infections which leads to the abnormalities in the cells of the cervix that are identified in the cervical smear.
+Approximately three quarters of the population will get an HPV infection at some point.
+Most of these infections are short lived and there are no ill effects.
+Women who develop smear problems have persistent HPV infections – this leads to the abnormalities in the cells of the cervix that are identified in the cervical smear.

-The aim of the Colposcopy is to reassure you as quickly as possible at this anxiety provoking time.
-You will be met by the reception staff in a private consulting area.
-You will have an initial consultation with your consultant who will explain the procedure and reassure you regarding any concerns or anxieties you may have.
+What will happen when I attend for colposcopy at Claremont?
+The aim of the colposcopy service is to reassure you as quickly as possible at this anxiety provoking time.
+You will be met by the reception staff in a private area of the consulting suite.
+You will have an initial consultation with the doctor who will explain the procedure and reassure you regarding any concerns or anxieties you may have.
 The nursing staff will then take you to a separate private room where you will get ready for the examination.
-After the examination you will have a further conversation with your consultant and follow up arrangements will be made.
+After the examination you will have a further conversation with the doctor and follow up arrangements will be agreed.

-This depends on the findings during the Colposcopy.
+Will I need further follow up?
+This depends on the findings during the colposcopy.
 The examination itself may be all that is required to provide you with full reassurance.
-If biopsies or treatment of your cervix are required, further follow up appointments will be necessary to discuss results, plan your management and check that your cervix has returned to normal.
+If biopsies or treatment of your cervix is required then further follow up will be necessary to discuss results, plan your management and check that your cervix has returned to normal.

-Private Colposcopy with Mr Gillespie at Claremont ranges between £371 and £731 (depending on tests required) plus an initial consultation fee of £185 if you don’t have health insurance.
+Private colposcopy with Mr Gillespie at Claremont ranges between £371 and £731 (depending on tests required) plus an initial consultation fee of £185 if you don’t have health insurance.
 For more information or to book an appointment with Mr Gillespie, just call our Private Patient Team on 0114 263 2114 or email firstname.lastname@example.org.
 You only need a GP referral letter if you are insured, you can see one of our Private GPs quickly for this if you prefer.

-Copyright Alan Gillespie, 2016.
+Copyright Alan Gillespie, 2019